project-koku/korekuta-operator/README.md

 ## Building & running the operator outside of a cluster

-Before running the operator, Kubernetes needs to know about the new custom resource definition the operator will be watching.
+Although we are not going to run as a pod inside the cluster, before running the operator, Kubernetes needs to know about the new custom resource definition the operator will be watching.
+Make sure that you are logged into a cluster and run the following command to deploy the CRD:

-Deploy the CRD:

 ```
 kubectl create -f deploy/crds/cache.example.com_memcacheds_crd.yaml